 Staying warm when you’re out in the wilderness, be it camping or backpacking, is about more than just being comfortable.
 Being able to stave off the cold is key to prevent frostbite and hypothermia, so it’s useful to know some ways to heat a tent without electricity.

-15 ways to heat your tent without electricity:
+15 ways to heat a tent without electricity are: